tkalmi/Sanajahti-solver/README.md

 - Support for OCR (Optical Character Recognition)
 - Support for Android (fetch the matrix automatically)
 - Support for solving the words without the use of GUI.

+#### Notes for using local libraries
+You have to add a link to the local libraries via running a shell command
+	$ export LD_LIBRARY_PATH=libraries/SFML-2.2/lib
+in the src/ folder